 Guy Pearce is an actor who has this kind of tightly bound, internalised character down to a degree of expertise such that he can slip into the role by second nature.
 It is easily a part that could have with a few slight adjustments turned into a cliched revenge-seeking action hero.
 The journey of the film is a road movie standard – of two mismatched characters coming to care about one another.
 Or perhaps even more so an Of Mice and Men (1939) friendship.

 The other half of the relationship is surprisingly cast with Robert Pattinson.
-Ever since he came to fame as a teen idol in Twilight (2008) and sequels, Pattinson has been busily doing what Johnny Depp did in the early 1990s and run in the opposite direction and determined to prove himself as a serious actor, working with the likes of Werner Herzog in Queen of the Desert (2014), Anton Corbijn in Life (2015), not to mention with David Cronenberg twice in Cosmopolis (2012) and Maps to the Stars (2014) – directors that all come with strong followings in arthouse release rather than the multiplex.
+Ever since he came to fame as a teen idol in Twilight (2008) and sequels, Pattinson has been busily doing what Johnny Depp did in the early 1990s and run in the opposite direction and determined to prove himself as a serious actor, working with the likes of Werner Herzog in Queen of the Desert (2014), Anton Corbijn in Life (2015), Claire Denis in High Life (2018), Robert Eggers in The Lighthouse (2019), not to mention with David Cronenberg twice in Cosmopolis (2012) and Maps to the Stars (2014) – directors that all come with strong followings in arthouse release rather than the multiplex.
 Pattinson goes the Full Retard here – in the sort of role of the imbecilic halfwit and/or socially maladjusted loner filled with awkward tics that actors like Giovanni Ribisi and Jeremy Davies used to specialise in – and gives a surprisingly solid performance such that one tends to forget that it is Pattinson acting and engage with the character’s simplicity.

-David Michôd had previously directed the crime film Animal Kingdom (2010) and subsequently went onto the Brad Pitt modern war satire War Machine (2017).
+David Michôd had previously directed the crime film Animal Kingdom (2010) and subsequently went onto the Brad Pitt modern war satire War Machine (2017) and the historical film The King (2019).
 His co-writer Joel Edgerton is better known as an actor including as the young Owen Lars in the Star Wars prequels and other films like The Thing (2011), The Great Gatsby (2013) and Exodus: Gods and Kings (2014), while he subsequently made his directorial debut with the horror film The Gift (2015).